VoIPDown/voipdown.github.io/README.md

 # VoIPDown.com

+## UPDATE
+VoIP was restablished in Morocco as of December 2016.
+The ban lasted for about 11months.

 This open source project was created in response to the blocking of VoIP technologies in Morocco by the National Agency for Regulation of Telecommunications (ANRT), since January 5, 2016.
 [Visit the site.](http://voipdown.com)